Our Guide to Nouvelle-Aquitaine

 • Price trends - average property price change over the last 12 months: -1.8% (April 2025 - April 2026)

-Nouvelle-Aquitaine blends tradition and modernity, offering a perfect mix of adventure and relaxation.
-It’s an ideal destination for those craving charm, culture, sports, entertainment, delicious cuisine, wines, and the welcoming warmth of southwest France.
+Nouvelle-Aquitaine blends tradition and modernity, offering the perfect mix of adventure and relaxation.
+It’s an ideal destination for those craving charm, space, culture, sports, entertainment, delicious cuisine, wines, and the welcoming warmth of southwest France.

-To learn more interesting facts and numbers about the region, take a look at our infographic.
-Click on the links on this page to discover a specific department and browse our properties for sale in Nouvelle-Aquitaine.
+To learn more facts about the region, take a look at our infographic.
+Click on the links on this page to explore a specific department and browse our properties for sale in Nouvelle-Aquitaine.

 An infographic showing information about the Nouvelle-Aquitaine region